-Another way the executive pastor serves the church is in the role of Human Resources (HR) Manager.
-Either directly or indirectly (an HR Manager reporting directly to them) the executive pastor is responsible for “human resources management.”
+Another way the executive pastor serves the church is in the Human Resources (HR) Manager role.
+Either directly or indirectly (an HR Manager reporting directly to them), the executive pastor is responsible for “human resources management.”

 So what does this important role entail?
-The executive pastor is responsible for supporting and enhancing the church’s staff by planning, implementing, and evaluating staff relations and human resources policies, programs, and practices.
+First, the executive pastor is responsible for supporting and enhancing the church’s staff by planning, implementing, and evaluating staff relations and human resources policies, programs, and practices.

 The executive pastor as HR manager …